-Together with Terveystalo, Empower launched the Omavalmentaja program to prevent and reduce musculoskeletal symptoms.
+Together with Terveystalo, Empower launched the Omavalmentaja (My Coach) program to prevent and reduce musculoskeletal symptoms.
 In the program, occupational health care professionals assess the employee’s health, goals and willingness to change and direct the employee to training provided by an occupational physiotherapist and a nutritionist, if they consider this necessary.
 Empower’s program is targeted at persons in physically demanding work who can influence their own well-being and ability to function by increasing the amount of physical exercise and whose health and work capacity clearly benefit from increased physical exercise.

 – A total of 30 employees from different functions were selected for the program, says Laura Ahlblad, HR Business Partner at Empower.
 On the basis of the results of this pilot project launched in 2018, we will evaluate whether the Omavalmentaja program could be established as a permanent operating model.
 Feedback from active participants indicates that the program has yielded benefits and participants have a good motivation to make changes.
 The reward for small changes is a better general energy level and a better ability to cope.

 CASE: Aalto and Hintsa Performance – researching better life at Empower